szeness/LAcDrivingz/README.md

 the car can be moved left and right, a object coming towards it and if you hit one something happens.
 the stripes are moving.
-very trashy just for fun and trying how that works.
+very trashy just for fun and to try anmiations with labels and loops.